-The aim of therapy is usually non-curative.
+In stage IV, the aim of therapy is usually non-curative.
 The first priority is systemic drug therapy, supplemented in individual cases by local therapeutic measures.
 Active symptom control and supportive measures such as nutritional counseling, psychosocial support, and palliative care are an integral part of treatment.
 The prognosis of patients with locally advanced and irresectable or metastatic (pooled here as "advanced") gastric cancer is unfavorable.
 Studies evaluating the benefit from chemotherapy have shown a median survival of less than one year [35].
 However, there is evidence that chemotherapy can prolong the survival of patients with advanced gastric cancer compared to best supportive therapy alone and maintain quality of life longer [36].

-6.1.4.1 Systemic tumor therapy
+6.1.4.1 Systemic tumor therapy - Stage IV

-The current recommended algorithms for drug tumor therapy of patients with advanced gastric cancer are shown in Figure 6, Figure 7, and Figure 8.
+The currently recommended algorithms for systemic tumor therapy in patients with advanced gastric adenocarcinoma are shown in Figure 7, Figure 8, and Figure 9.

-Figure 6: Algorithm for first-line therapy of advanced gastric cancer
+Figure 7: Algorithm for first-line treatment of advanced gastric cancer

-$^1$ Nivolumab is approved in Europe for PD-L1 CPS $\geq 5$ according to Checkmate-649; pembrolizumab is approved in Europe for adenocarcinoma of the esophagus and esophago-gastric junction for PD-L1 CPS $\geq 10$ according to Keynote-590.
-Positive phase III trial results in patients with PD-L1 CPS-positive gastric cancer were also reported from Keynote-859
+1 Nivolumab approved in Europe for PD-L1 CPS \geq 5 according to the Checkmate 649 study;

+2 Pembrolizumab approved in Europe for adenocarcinomas of the esophagus for PD-L1 CPS \geq 10 according to the Keynote-590 study and for HER2 negative and HER2 positive adenocarcinomas of the stomach and esophago-gastric junction for PD-L1 CPS \geq 1 according to the Keynote-859 study and Keynote-811 study.

-Figure 7: Algorithm for second-line therapy of advanced gastric cancer
+Figure 8: Algorithm for second-line treatment of advanced gastric cancer